 Travis Barnes lives in central Victoria with his wife and two daughters.
 He is an associate minister with the Churches of Christ denomination.
 Travis loves to help people find their God-given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
 His website is here.

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to our God-given dreams.
+He recently wrote this article in regard to our God-given dreams.

 Dream in the Drawer